yilmazzosmann/campose-policy/terms_and_conditions.md

 Local Storage: By default, photos captured using the app are stored locally on your device.
 We do not access these photos unless you explicitly choose to upload them to "PoseMap."

+Real-Time Capture Only: To ensure authenticity, PoseMap only accepts photos captured in real-time via the App's camera at the specific location.
+Uploads from the device gallery are not supported.

+License to Use: By uploading a photo to PoseMap, you grant CamPose a non-exclusive, royalty-free, perpetual, irrevocable, and worldwide license to display, reproduce, distribute, and modify that content within the Service.
+This license survives the termination of your account.

 PoseMap Uploads: If you upload a photo to PoseMap, you grant CamPose a non-exclusive, royalty-free, worldwide license to display, reproduce, and distribute that content within the Service for other users to view.

 Content Discretion & Moderation: All uploads are subject to pre-approval.
 We reserve the right, in our sole and absolute discretion, to review, refuse to post, remove, or edit any User Content for any reason, including but not limited to: